cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

   > Note: For this request, I used a transaction detail from my test dataset.

   ### Step 6: Deploy the web service to a docker container.
-  Pre-requisites: You should have Docker installed and running on the machine where you want to perform model deployment to Docker.
+  Pre-requisites: You should have Docker installed, and docker deamon running on the machine where you want to perform model deployment to Docker.
 Then run this command on your command line

- - `docker build -t "mlzoomcamp-project"`
+ - `docker build -t mlzoomcamp-project .`

    You should get an output like this to indicate you've successfully built a docker image from the docker file